Welcome to my Blog!

 (Please see also the notes at the end)

 For more than a decade, Great Blue Herons had a special meaning for Jim and Judi.
-During those years, Jim had no hint this special meaning would one day have a much deeper significance.
+During those years, Jim had no hint that one day this would come to have a much deeper significance.

-Jim and Judi enjoyed watching the graceful blue herons from the deck of their summer cottage on Kootenay Lake.
-The five-foot tall birds would feed less than 100 feet away, drawn by large schools of minnows to a small bay screened by willows below their deck.
+Jim and Judi enjoyed watching the graceful blue herons from the deck of their summer place on Kootenay Lake.
+The tall birds would feed less than 200 feet away, drawn by large schools of minnows to a small bay below their deck screened by willows.

 Three years later, Judi lost her battle with cancer.
 And Jim was, well . . . lost, too.

-At Judi’s memorial service, a dear friend and former colleague led the service.
-In her remarks, Eva was determined to help Judi’s many young grandchildren, and other children among the large assembly of mourners, to comprehend what was occurring.
+At Judi’s memorial service, her dear friend Eva led the service.
+In her remarks, Eva was determined to help Judi’s many young grandchildren, and other children among the large assembly of mourners, comprehend what was occurring.